Fluffy and lightly sweetened, these chocolate muffins make the perfect breakfast or healthy dessert. Undetectably vegan, oil-free, and whole grain!

 - Peanut Butter ⟶ Almond butter, cashew butter, sunflower seed butter, or tahini can be used instead.

 - Vegan Buttermilk ⟶ Non-dairy milk + apple cider vinegar or lemon juice

 - Baking staples such as vanilla extract, baking powder, baking soda, and salt.

 Like any other quick bread, we use the muffin mixing method:

 - Preheat oven to 425°F.

-Probably the most important tip to keep in mind when making muffins or quick breads: only mix the batter until just combined and no dry flour is left.
+- Don’t overmix! ⟶ Only mix the batter until just combined and no dry flour is left.
 If you’re adding in chocolate chunks/chips, mix your batter a couple times but before the batter is fully combined, add in the chocolate and fold the batter again until just combined.

-To get high-rising muffins, cook the muffins initially at very high heat (425°F).
+- For tall muffin tops, bake briefly at high heat ⟶ To get high-rising muffins, cook the muffins initially at very high heat (425°F).
 This initial high heat activates the baking powder to create a tall muffin.
 Then lower the heat to 350°F for the rest of the baking time so the inside of the muffin cooks.